collaborativebioinformatics/isocomp/README.md

 https://github.com/collaborativebioinformatics/isocomp/blob/main/FinalPresentation_BCM_Hackathon_12Oct2022.pdf

 ## Introduction
-NGS-targeted sequencing and WES have become routine for diagnosing Mendelian disease (Xue et al., 2015).
-Family sequencing (or "trio sequencing") involves sequencing a patient and parents (trio) or other relatives.
-This improves the diagnostic potential via the interpretation of germline mutations and enables the detection of de novo mutations which underlie most Mendelian disorders.

-While transcriptomic profiling has gained traction over the past few decades, its progress has been hindered by short-read sequencing, particularly in tasks such as inferring alternative splicing, allelic imbalance, and isoform variation.
+Transcriptomic profiling has gained traction over the past few decades, but its progress has been hindered by short-read sequencing, particularly in tasks such as inferring alternative splicing, allelic imbalance, and isoform variation due to read length and required assembly.

 The potential of long-read sequencing lies in its ability to overcome the inherent limitations of short-reads.
-Tools like Isoseq3 [link: https://www.pacb.com/products-and-services/applications/rna-sequencing/] offer high-quality, polished and assembled full-length isoforms.
+Tools like Isoseq3 [link: https://www.pacb.com/products-and-services/applications/rna-sequencing/] offer high-quality, polished, assembled full-length isoforms.
 This advancement allows us to identify alternatively spliced isoforms and detect gene fusions.

-Provides high-quality, polished, assembled full isoforms.
-With this, we will be able to identify alternatively spliced isoforms and detect gene fusions.

-With the introduction of HiFi error rates have significantly decreased.
+Further, with the introduction of HiFi sequencing, the error rates have significantly decreased in third-generation sequencing long reads.

-This project aims to expand the applicability of long-read RNAseq for investigating Mendelian diseases across multiple samples.
+In this project, we aim to expand the applicability of long-read RNAseq for investigating Mendelian disorders across multiple samples.

--And what about gene fusions?
-We detect these in the stupidest possible way with short-read sequencing, and we think they're cancer-specific.
-What about the germline?

 ## Goals